 Lasting Impact and Dangers of Cocaine Use

+What is considered heavy cocaine use?
 Regular or repeated cocaine use raises the risk of drug dependence.
 This, in turn, can lead to substance abuse and addiction.
 Heavy and prolonged use of cocaine exposes you to many risks and dangers, many of which can leave a lasting negative impact in your and your loved ones’ lives.

 Cocaine notably affects our brain.
 As such, prolonged use can permanently alter your brain functions, including those related to problem solving, decision making, memory, attention, and even movement.
 It may also lead to the following: